jeyao1/jeffyao_portfolio/README.md

 * Engineered prompts (GPT-4) that extract information from databases to generate selists.<br>

 Finance Specialist | Behavioral Health Works<br>
-* Integrated third-party digital worker into our system to automate key processes. <br>
+* Integrated third-party digital worker into our ABA system to automate key processes. <br>
-* Worked with IT stakeholders to align our system configurations and parameters with their requirements.<br>
+* Worked with external IT stakeholders to align our software configurations and parameters with their requirements.<br>

 <br>